tamouse/swaac/2013-08-02-programmers-creativity.markdown

 applying your mind to making something real that exists only at first in your mind.

-> ### To Create:
+### To Create:

-> 1. to cause to come into being, as something unique.
+1. to cause to come into being, as something unique.
-> 2. to evolve from one's imagination, as a work of art or an invention.
+2. to evolve from one's imagination, as a work of art or an invention.
-> 3. to perform (a role) in the first production of a play or motion picture.
+3. to perform (a role) in the first production of a play or motion picture.
-> 4. to make by investing with new rank; designate: to create a peer.
+4. to make by investing with new rank; designate: to create a peer.
-> 5. to arrange or bring about, as by intention or design: to create confusion.
+5. to arrange or bring about, as by intention or design: to create confusion.
-> 6. to do something creative.
+6. to do something creative.

+<cite href="https://www.thefreedictionary.com/create">create. (n.d.)
+American Heritage® Dictionary of the English Language, Fifth Edition.
+(2011). </cite>

 The thing that makes something a craft *vs* a fine art is that crafts have some utility beyond their form, or because of their form, whereas